-You can see basic options in Error!
-Reference source not found..
+You can see basic options in Figure 9-2.
 The options are:

 - "Launch From" Whether to launch the boot device (image) from a snapshot or use an existing image.
-The "snapshot" option is available only if this is an EBS-based Linux instance, and a snapshot of the boot device is available in this backup. - "AMI Handling" this option is irrelevant (and therefore greyed) unless "Launch From" is set to "snapshot."
+The "snapshot" option is available only if this is an EBS-based instance, and a snapshot of the boot device is available in this backup. - "AMI Handling" this option is irrelevant (and therefore greyed) unless "Launch From" is set to "snapshot."
 If this instance is launched from a snapshot, a new AMI image will be registered.
 This field handles what to do with this new image:

 - "De-Register after Recovery" This is the default.
 The image will only be used for this recovery operation and will be automatically de-registered at the end.
 This option will not leave any images behind after the recovery is complete. - "Leave Registered after Recovery" In this case the new created image will be left after recovery.
 This option is useful if you want to hold on to this image to create future instances.
 The snapshots the image is based on will not be deleted by the automatic retention process.
 However, if you want to keep this image and use it in the future, you should move the whole backup to the freezer (see 8.4). - "Create AMI without Recovery" This option creates and keeps the image, but does not launch an instance from it.
 This is useful, if you want (for some reason) to launch the instance/s from outside CPM.
-Again, if you wish to keep using this image, you should to move the backup to the freezer. - "Image ID" This is only relevant if "Launch From" is set to "image."
-By default, this will contain the original AMI ID from which the backed-up instance was launched.
+Again, if you wish to keep using this image, you should to move the backup to the freezer. - "Image ID" This is only relevant if "Launch From" is set to "image," or if you are recovering a Windows instance.
+By default, this will contain the initial AMI that CPM created, and if such an AMI does not exist, the default will be the original AMI ID from which the backed-up instance was launched.
 You can type or paste a different AMI ID here, but you can't search AMIs from within CPM.
 You can search for it with a different tool (like AWS Management Console). - "Instances to Launch" Specifies how many instances to launch from the image.
 The default is one, and it's also the sensible choice for production servers.
 However, in a clustered environment you may want to launch more than one.
 It is not guaranteed that all the requested instances will launch.
 In the message at the end of the recovery operation, you will see exactly how many instances were launched, and their IDs. - "Key" The key (or key pair) you want to launch the instance with.
 The default is the key that the backed-up instance was created with.
 You can choose a different one from the list.
 Keys are typically needed to connect to the instance using SSH (in Linux instances), or to decrypt the Administrator password (in Windows instances). - "Instance volumes" All data volumes (those included in the policy excluding the boot device) are listed here.
 Their default configuration is the same as it was in the backed-up instance at the time of the backup.
 You can uncheck "recover" to exclude a volume, or change capacity (only to enlarge it), device and iops.
 You can also decide to exclude any tags associated with the volume (like its name), or whether the volume will be deleted on termination of the instance (for instances recovered from a snapshot).